Smoka24/Smoka24/README.md

 - 🤳🏻 Photo Management App:
 Big 9-person project aiming to make an Instagram-like app with many functionalities that will work on both web, desktop and mobile devices.
 I'm developing an Android app in Java, still in progress.

+### 🔎 What am I interested in?
+- ⌨️ Proggramming, of course!
+I believe code gives us endless possibilities of expressing ourselves and making our lives better.
+I want to focus on C#, WPF and .NET technologies, but I may also use others.
+I always wanted to make indie games or work for game development company, and for that I use Unity.
+- 🚄 Trains.
+They are fast, they carry enormous amount of loads, they may be ecological and they are just beautiful.
+- 🛫 Aerospace engineering.
+Is there anything more majestic than A380 taking off at sunset?
+I've been interested in space rockets for so long time, I even run a thematic discord server!
+- 🌌 Astrophysics.
+I've been reading popular science books about that since I can remember and I still never get bored by it.

  ### 📫 How to reach me?
 - Discord: smoka24